DMGT-TECH/authenticated-cloud-docs/README.md

 * Azure: Ability to register and configure an Azure Active Directoy application.
 * AWS: Control over a hosted zone in Route53, ability to create S3 buckets (AWS access key and secret).

-## How to use
+## Simplest Setup and Usage (fork this repo)

+You can directly fork this repo and use it for your site.
+Although this is simplest, you will need to manually pull to keep your repo up to date with any improvements we make.
+If you'd like automatic updating see _Self-Updating Usage_ below.

 1. Clone this repo, choose a domain name for your site.
 1. Set up Active Directory for your new site.
     1. Register a new application.
 Note `Application (client) id` and `Directory (tenant) id`.
     1. Add a web client to the application.
 Note `Client id` and `Client secret`.
     1. To the web client, add a redirect URI of your domain with `/_callback` at the end.
-1. Edit the configuration in `.env` and `config/docusaurus.config.json` (you'll need to set your AWS/Route53 information there too.)
+1. Edit the configuration in `site/.env` and `site/config/docusaurus.config.json` (you'll need to set your AWS/Route53 information there too.)
 1. Set the required secrets in Github Secrets (see below).
-1. Place your content in the `content` folder
+1. Place your content in the `site/content` folder

 Push everything, including `./.github/workflows/` and your site will be set up and deployed by Github Actions.

+## Self-Updating Usage (use this repo as a submodule)

+It is possible to install this repo as a submodule of your content/configuration repo.
+Instructions and an example repo will be forthcoming.

 ## Rendering locally